BRIEF-India cenbank sets 6.23 pct cut-off rate at 7-day variable rate reverse repo auction

 * India cenbank: weighted average rate at 6.22 percent at 7-day variable rate reverse repo auction

-* India cenbank: makes partial allotment of 92.37 percent at cut-off rate at 7-day variable rate reverse repo auction Source text - (bit.ly/2sjHQQB)
+* India cenbank: makes partial allotment of 20.92 percent at cut-off rate at 7-day variable rate reverse repo auction